ECE 101/L. Introduction to Electrical Engineering and Lab (1/1)

 ECE 494A-C. Academic Internship (1-3)

-Prerequisites: Sophomore, junior, senior or graduate standing in the Department of Electrical and Computer Engineering; Prior approval of the department chair; Good standing as a matriculated student.
+Prerequisites: Sophomore, junior, senior or graduate standing in the Department of Electrical and Computer Engineering; Prior approval of the department chair.
 Supervised practical professional experience relevant to the field of study in approved public or private organizations.
-Industrial supervisor and faculty sponsor performance evaluations and student self assessment are …
+Industrial supervisor and faculty sponsor performance evaluations and student self assessment are required.
+A final report written by …

 ECE 496A-Z. Experimental Topics Courses in Electrical and Computer Engineering (1-4)